telefonicaid/fiware-orion/doc/manuals/user/ngsiv2_implementation_notes.md

 `UPDATE`, `DELETE` and `REPLACE`.
 However, they shouldn't be used, preferring always the following counterparts:
 `append`, `appendStrict`, `update`, `delete` and `replace`.

+* `attributes` field in `POST /v2/op/query` is deprecated.
+It is a combination of `attrs` (to select which attributes to include in the response to the query) and unary attribute filter in `q` within `expression` (to return only entities which have these attributes).
+Use them instead.

 [Top](#top)